-After giving birth, your body goes through a period of recovery and adjustment.
-While caring for your baby often becomes the priority, it’s essential not to overlook your own health and well-being.
-Proper nutrition is key to supporting postpartum recovery—both physically and mentally.
-The right foods can help boost energy levels, support healing, and even improve your mood.
-Let’s explore the vital role nutrition plays during the postpartum period and how new moms can optimize their diet for recovery.
+Proper nutrition is an important component of postpartum recovery—both physically and mentally.
+The right foods can help boost your energy levels, support healing, and even improve your mood.
+Let’s talk about the vital role that nutrition plays during the postpartum period and how you can optimize your diet for recovery.

 1. Supporting Physical Healing

 The focus should be on nutrient-dense, whole foods that give your body what it needs to repair and restore itself.
+You can usually find these foods around the perimeter of the grocery store.

 2. Replenishing Energy Stores

-• Carbohydrates: Healthy carbohydrates are a key source of energy.
+- Carbohydrates: Healthy carbohydrates are a key source of energy.
 Choose complex carbs such as whole grains, brown rice, oats, and quinoa.
 These provide long-lasting energy that can help combat fatigue throughout the day.

 3. Supporting Mental Health

-• Omega-3 Fatty Acids: Omega-3s, particularly those found in fatty fish, have been shown to support brain function and mood regulation.
+- Omega-3 Fatty Acids: Omega-3s, particularly those found in fatty fish, have been shown to support brain function and mood regulation.
 Some studies suggest that omega-3s can help reduce the risk of postpartum depression.
-If you're not a fan of fish, flaxseeds, chia seeds, and walnuts are plant-based sources of omega-3s.
+If you're not a fan of fish, flaxseeds, chia seeds, and walnuts are all plant-based sources of omega-3s.

-• B Vitamins: B vitamins, especially B6 and folate, are crucial for brain health and the production of neurotransmitters that affect mood, such as serotonin.
+- B Vitamins: B vitamins, especially B6 and folate, are crucial for brain health and the production of neurotransmitters that affect mood, such as serotonin.
 Foods like leafy greens, eggs, and fortified cereals are good sources of B vitamins.

 4. Aiding Lactation

-• Iron: Iron helps prevent fatigue and is especially important for women who experienced significant blood loss during delivery.
+- Iron: Iron helps prevent fatigue and is especially important for women who experienced significant blood loss during delivery.
 Iron-rich foods include lean meats, beans, lentils, and spinach.

 5. Managing Weight and Body Image